kercheval/GradleCMPlugin/README.md

 configuration management practices that are not necessarily well supported in gradle.

+The [GradleCM Plugin](#gradlecm-plugin) is a simple plugin that applies all the plugins that are a part of this plugin package.

 The [Build Info Plugin](#build-info-plugin) supports creation of a build time info properties file which is a part of the build artifacts.